How Victoza® works

 Victoza® is not insulin.
 But it can be taken with long-acting insulin.
 When using Victoza® with insulin, take them as separate injections.
 You may give both injections in the same body area (for example, your stomach area), but you should not give the injections right next to each other.
 Never mix insulin and Victoza® together.

-Victoza® may also be taken alone or in combination with one or more common oral type 2 diabetes medicines.
+Victoza® may also be taken alone or in combination with one or more common oral type 2 diabetes medications.
 These include biguanides (such as metformin), sulfonylureas (SUs), and thiazolidinediones (TZDs).

 While not a weight-loss product, Victoza® may help you lose some weight